matthewmcgarvey/eth_tracker/README.md

 Then run `bundle install` to install dependencies.

+Before you can run the app, you need to set up the database.
+Run `bin/rails db:create db:migrate`.

 Now you should be able to run these two commands in two different terminals

 - `bin/rails s`